sgoering1/Cyber-Security-Final-Project/README.md

 Looks like (C: username/go/src).
 Any other path will throw and error and exit the program.
 This is to keep things simple and not go to deep into filepath walking.

 - Images
-  Only JPEGs are supported for this currently.
+  Only PNGs are supported for this currently.
 There are six folders in the the program file, each coresponds to the Creative Commomns Copyright and each has a text file with the copyright information.
   Images in the folders will be encoded with the copyright information in the text file and the new encoded image will be saved in the /img folder for ease of access in the HTML file.

+ - Flags
+   -e C:/user/go/src: encodes images and boots website.
+MUST USE C:/user/go/src and program files must be in this directory -d /imagefilepath: decodes the image given and outputs CC to the console, can not be run when website is being served.

+ -Local host
+  Must run with a local webserver and not with local host and /main has to be the folder it runs out of.
+We used a chrome extension which ran it on 127.0.0.1:PORT which worked well (https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb).